-could well hope for in so perplexed and intricate a matter; and though many of these methods appear now to be useless, as I have found several of the laws of resistance, which they were fitted to examine, to be fictitious: yet, as some of these compendiums are applicable to the real motions of projected bodies, I shall insert such of them, as from their general form are the soonest described and the easiest to be remembered, and which are sufficient for computing the motions of shells and bullets in every practical operation of gunnery.
-But first it is necessary to examine what is the real law of resistance of bodies moving through the air.
+posed by any writer.
+And, in these investigations, I had the good fortune to discover some compendious approximations, which were as accurate, as the nature of the subject required, and were as easy in their application, as I could well hope for in fo perplexed and intricate a matter; and though many of these methods appear now to be useless, as I have found several of the laws of resistance, which they were fitted to examine, to be fictitious: yet, as some of these compendiums are applicable to the real mortions of projected bodies, I shall insert such of them, as from their general form are the soonest described and the easiest to be remembered, and which are sufficient for computing the motions of shells and bullets in every practical operation of gunnery.
+But first it is necessary to examine, what is the real law of relistance of bodies moving through the air.

-I have already mentioned, that, in very great changes of velocity, the resistance does not accurately follow the duplicate proportion of the velocity.
-But how much this variation amounts to, and how it is adapted to the different velocities of the resisted body, it is not easy nicely to ascertain.
-However, by comparing together a great number of experiments; I am of opinion, that till a more accurate theory of these changes is completed, the two following positions may be assumed without any remarkable error.
+I have already mentioned, that in very great changes of velocity, the relitance does not accurately follow the duplicate proportion of the velocity.
+But how much this variation amounts to, and how it is adapted to the different velocities of the relifted body; it is not easy nicely to ascertain.
+However, by comparing together a great number of experiments; I am of opinion, that till, a more accurate theory of these changes is compleated, the two following positions may be assumed without any remarkable error.

-First, That till the velocity of the projectile surpasses that of 1100 feet in a second, the resistance may be esteemed to be in the duplicate proportion of the velocity; and its mean quantity may be taken to be nearly the same with that, I have assigned in the former paper\.
+First, That till the velocity of the projectile furpasses that of 1100 seet in a second, the resistance may be esteemed to be in the duplicate proportion of the velocity; and its mean quantity may be taken to be nearly the same with that, I have assigned in the former paper.